 Crash and Burn

-By turns dark and disturbing, hilarious and heartbreaking, and always drop-dead honest, Crash and Burn lifts the curtain on Artie’s dangerous slide, and offers a new, crystal-clear window into the mind of the addict.
+By turns dark and disturbing, hilarious and heartbreaking, and always drop-dead honest, the New York Times bestseller Crash and Burn lifts the curtain on Lange’s dangerous slide.
 For the first time, Artie reveals all: the full truth behind his now legendary Stern Show meltdown, his suicide attempt (which he relates in terrifying detail), surprising stints in rehab, and painful relapses.
 With the help and support of friends and family, Artie claws his way back, turning his life and career around.
-And despite his slipups, backslides, and permanent losses, Artie forges on.
+And despite his slip-ups, backslides, and permanent losses, Artie forges on.

 - Touchstone |

 - 320 pages |